-Vowels and Other Marks of Pronunciation.
+Vowels and Other Pronunciation Marks.
 These combining marks, generically called points in the context of Hebrew, indicate vowels or other modifications of consonantal letters.
 General rules for applying combining marks are given in Section 2.11, Combining Characters, and Section 3.6, Combination.
 Additional Hebrew-specific behavior is described below.

-Hebrew points can be separated into four classes: dagesh, shin dot and sin dot, vowels, and other marks of punctuation.
+Hebrew points can be separated into four classes: dagesh, shin dot and sin dot, vowels, and other pronunciation marks.